DavidDeLille/stack-buffer-overflow-workshop/README.md

 * Basic
 * TODO

-For each exercise, the goal is to run the challenge binary as a low-privileged user and attain code execution as root.
-This is possible because the challenge binaries are configured as setuid root by one of the setup scripts.

 For some binaries, ASLR (an exploitation) should be enabled.
 A script has been included to enable/disable this system-wide setting on Linux.
 Please remember to re-enable ASLR after you've finished the challenges.